Daniel Ingram (author)

 Daniel M. Ingram is an American author and researcher on Buddhism and meditation.
 A physician, Ingram worked in emergency medicine before retiring in his late forties.
 Ingram is the author of the 2008 book Mastering the Core Teachings of the Buddha: An Unusually Hardcore Dharma Book, in which he argues that enlightenment is an attainable goal.
-He describes becoming an arahat on a retreat in April 2003, a step that few Buddhist teachers take, and one that has been met with some criticism within the religion.
+He describes himself as an arahat, a step that few Buddhist teachers take, and one that has been met with some criticism within the community.

 Ingram describes Mahasi Sayadaw and Bill Hamilton as important influences.
 With Kenneth Folk, he is associated with the "Pragmatic Dharma" movement.
 He leads the Emergent Phenomenology Research Consortium, a group that seeks to study spiritual experiences through scientific methodologies.
 He has co-authored several scientific papers on meditation experiences.
 Ingram is married and lives in rural Alabama.

 Mastering the Core Teachings of the Buddha

 Ingram's book Mastering the Core Teachings of the Buddha (MCTB) was first released in 2008.
 A second version was released in 2018 and is freely available online.